top of page

 TAYLOR

-Taylor worked at Loco for years as our office manager and has recently transitioned into an apprentice role.
-She has an affinity for art and prior to tattooing, focused on body painting that saw her transform herself in to iconic pop culture characters.
-Taylor's incredible artistic skills have made her transition in to tattooing absolutely seemless.
-She is one to watch!
+Taylor worked at Loco for years as our office manager and has transitioned into an artist, where she has been producing mind blowing tattoos for over four years now.
+Taylor has always had a passion for art and prior to her apprenticeship, she focused on body painting that saw her transform herself in to iconic pop culture characters.
+Taylor's incredible artistic skills have made her transition in to tattooing absolutely seamless.

 Taylor body art 1